vivaria/edisonrul.ing/docs/source/cards/raviel-lord-of-phantasms.md

-# RAVIEL, LORD OF PHANTASMS
+# Raviel, Lord Of Phantasms

 *   You can Tribute face-down Fiends to Special Summon “Raviel, Lord of Phantasms”.
 *   Tributing 1 monster is a cost to activate this card’s Ignition Effect.
 You cannot Tribute this card for its own effect.